The Modern CFO in a Medium Sized Company

-In my last blog I wrote about how technology changes the expectations about the finance function.
-I also pointed out how the so called gig economy is harboring new opportunities for both, consumers and providers of finance & accounting services.
+In our last blog we wrote about how technology changes the expectations about the finance function.
+We also pointed out how the so called gig economy is harboring new opportunities for both, consumers and providers of finance & accounting services.
 Following the publication I received a few comments inquiring about the characteristics of a modern CFO and what skill set is required.

 Before diving into the matter it might be worthwhile to ringfence against the CFO profile in a bigger or multinational company.
 In such an environment the strategic dimension and management skills covering several organizational layers take a prominent role.
 In an SME the hierarchies are flatter, the owner or partners are hands-on and very involved in the details of the day-to-day business.
 They typically have a tight grip on strategy, expansion, growth etc. But, there are qualities that a CFO has to have in both environments.
 These are qualifications, integrity, human skills, leadership to name only a few.